rajs1006/DataScience/sensordata/README.md

 In this environment, data scientists are empowered to conduct numerous experiments and execute multiple pipelines.

 For data analysis and deriving valuable insights, _Tableau_ can be employed.
 Data scientists can also create code and pipelines to perform feature selection and engineering.
 These can subsequently be deployed as transformation steps for the feature store in other environments.

 Effective versioning of data and pipelines can be achieved with tools like _DVC_, ensuring reproducibility.
 Additionally, to ensure efficient tracking and management, experiments and models can be securely saved in _MLflow_.

 **Staging**

 The staging environment allows data scientists to evaluate finalized transformations, hyper-parameters, and models in a real-world setting.
 This step is essential to identify any performance discrepancies between historical and latest data before moving to production.

-_Airflow_, _ZenML_, _Dagster_, are great tools to orchestrate the pipelines and then host the Models on  _Kubernetes, enabling testing and validation in a controlled environment.
+_Airflow_, _ZenML_, _Dagster_, are great tools to orchestrate the pipelines and then host the Models on  _Kubernetes_, enabling testing and validation in a controlled environment.

 **Production**

-After finalizing the model in the staging environment, CI/CD processes can be triggered to move the models and pipelines to production.
+After finalizing the model in the staging environment, _CI/CD_ processes can be triggered to move the models and pipelines to production.
 In this environment, training and inference can be manually triggered, event-driven, REST-based, or scheduled.